aleph0io/aws-lambda-java-base-images/README.md

 ## Known Issues and Future Plans

 * I have built a (very) simple Lambda function using this base image.
 I will release it as an example soon.
+* This image is in no way optimized for cold start time, size, etc.
 * For now, only Java 17 is supported.
 I hope to provide base images for additional versions soon.
 * For now, only x86_64 is supported.
 I hope to publish multiarch builds including arm64 soon.
 * I suspect I will also clean up the ECR public gallery presence, but this gets the images out for now.